csatuic/cs361-website/docs/lectures/lecture01.md

 sidebar: true
 notes: |
     [MIT's missing semester](https://missing.csail.mit.edu/) module
+    goes into these topics in a lot more detail.

+    For git specifically,
-    goes into these topics in a lot more detail.<br>For git specifically, [Dangit, git](https://dangitgit.com/en) can be quite helpful. **There is no discussion quiz this week**.
+    [Dangit, git](https://dangitgit.com/en) can be quite helpful. **There is no discussion quiz this week**.
 ---